Östermalm (borough)

-Östermalm is a borough (stadsdelsområde) in central Stockholm,Sweden.
+Östermalm was a borough (stadsdelsområde) in central Stockholm,Sweden.
 It is named after the dominating district.
 Except Östermalm (proper) there are four districts in the borough: Djurgården, Hjorthagen, Ladugårdsgärdet (popularly known as Gärdet), and Norra Djurgården.
 Note that a portion of northern Östermalm is organized in Norrmalm borough.
 The population As of 2014 is 70,779 on an area of 18.00 km², which gives a density of 3,932.17/km².